International Master Programme in Curating Art, including Management and Law

 Curating Art is in equal shares an academic and practice based education.
 The programme was developed as a joint enterprise between Stockholm University and prestigious institutions in the art world.
 Its dual perspective combining academic demands and practice based experience is a fundamental aspect in courses, assignments, and examinations.

-NEWS FOR CURRENT ADMISSIONS PERIOD OF 2016
+NEWS FOR NEXT ADMISSIONS PERIOD FOR 2017

 Please note: No second application round in March-April!

 Any application information may be updated during the fall of 2016.